Rui Ferreira: Managerial career

 In August 2010, Ferreira was appointed at Boavista F.C. in the third tier.
 His debut on 22 September was a 2–2 home draw with Cesarense.
 After leaving in January 2011, he later managed A.D.
 Nogueirense and Espinho.

 Ferreira was hired for the under-23 team of C.D.
 Feirense in January 2020.
 He started the following season in charge of FC Felgueiras 1932 but returned to Feirense on 29 March 2021 as first-team manager due to a contractual clause allowing him to leave at zero cost for a club in the professional leagues; he replaced Filó at the club from Santa Maria da Feira, who were second in the league.

 On 4 April 2021, Ferreira debuted as manager in the second tier, in a 1–1 home draw with C.D.
 Cova da Piedade in which his team conceded in the final seconds.
 His team missed out on promotion by falling to 5th by the end of his eight games of the season.
 In 2021–22, he led the team to fourth place, one off the playoffs; halfway through it, he extended his contract to 2024.

 Having helped Feirense to 8th place in the league by beating S.C.U.
 Torreense on the final day, Ferreira contacted the board and was released from the final year of his contract on 26 May 2023.
 A week later, he was hired by Torreense.
 He left on 11 December, with the club from Torres Vedras 6th in the league having won and drawn five each of 13 fixtures; they also reached the fourth round of the Taça de Portugal by defeating top-flight Rio Ave F.C. and made the second round of the Taça da Liga.

 On 23 May 2024, Ferreira signed a one-year deal at Académico de Viseu F.C. also in the second tier.
 He was the league's Manager of the Month for August, his first month in the job, winning three and drawing one game, while scoring 10 goals and conceding 3.

-On 16 February 2025, Ferreira signed with AVS, in the relegation battle in the Primeira Liga, with Ferreira making his top-tier coaching debut.
+Ferreira signed with AVS, in the relegation battle in the Primeira Liga, on 16 February 2025 for his first time coaching in the top flight.
 He left by mutual consent on 9 May after winning once in 11 games, with José Mota succeeding him for the final two games of the season.

+On 28 December 2025, Ferreira moved abroad for the first time in his career, taking charge of Cypriot First Division club Ethnikos Achnas.
+He left the following March and returned to Felgueiras, with the aim of keeping them in the second division.

+Ferreira returned to Feirense in the same division on 15 September 2026.